kalbhor/kalbhor.xyz/content/blog/implementing-traceroute-in-go.md

 ---
 ### Conclusion
 This is definitely not the most elegant solution but it explains how simple the implementation of `traceroute` actually is.
-If you want to check out a more refinded version of this code that compiles well and has many options like set ttl, max hops, timeout, etc check out - [My Github Repo](https://github.com/kalbhor/tracesite)
+If you want to check out a more refinded version of this code that compiles well and has many options like set ttl, max hops, timeout, etc check out - [the Github Repo](https://github.com/kalbhor/tracesite)

-#####  Voila  💫  we just implemented the traceroute tool